 In 2018, the U.S. National Library of Medicine and National Institutes of Health published an article on the importance of process mapping in healthcare.
-According to the report, process mapping benefitted healthcare professionals by helping them:
+According to the report, process mapping benefited healthcare professionals by helping them:

-- Gain a shared understanding
+- Learn and gain a shared understanding

 - Identify improvement opportunities

 Create process mapping diagrams that take center stage

 So, regardless of what type of business you manage, whether it’s software development, healthcare, construction, or marketing, process mapping can help you work smarter and stay on track.
 For small business owners adjusting to working in a post-pandemic world, process mapping helps optimize every process, strategy, and task, resulting in more efficiency, reduced costs, better business decision-making, and growth.
 Plus, it can help your team work together under a shared vision, so everyone can do their best for the company and your clients.